midlantica/LovelyBunchOfCoconuts/content/grifts/trans-women-are-women.md

 ---
 title: 'Trans Women are Women'
-claim: 'Trans Women are Women'
+grift: 'Trans Women are Women'
-translation: 'Not scientifically valid'
+decode: 'Not scientifically valid'
 ---